 Ristorante La Famiglia | Woolloongabba

-Step into your new home away from home and embrace your new Italian family – Tuesday gnocchi night at Ristorante La Famiglia is gnocchi one you’re going to want to miss!
+Step into your new home away from home and embrace your new Italian family – Tuesday and Wednesday gnocchi nights at Ristorante La Famiglia is gnocchi one you’re going to want to miss!
 With five different varieties to choose from, freshly hand-rolled that morning, Nonna couldn’t have done it better herself.
 Choose from options like classic pork and beef Bolognese – or do as the G&G does and spice it up with Italian pork and fennel sausage, chilli and crispy pancetta.
 Bellissimo!

 Saint Lucy | St Lucia